mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 035 - Separate Exception Types/readme.md

 Technical exceptions represent unexpected system problems that break the execution environment.

-By separating these concerns, your code more accurately reflects the real-world distinction between "business says no" and "system cannot proceed".
+By separating these concerns, your code more accurately reflects the real-world distinction between "business says no" and "system can't proceed".

 # Limitations ⚠️